-The image of Uma Thurman's G-Girl going after Matt with a chainsaw in a dream sequence, was almost like a scene out of Kill Bill.
+The image of Uma Thurman's G-Girl going after Matt with a chainsaw in a dream sequence was almost like a scene out of Kill Bill.
 Speaking of which, hot on the heels of Kill Bill, one couldn't have envisaged a stronger character performance and role as equally dynamic as G-Girl.
 With her physical acting mixed with special effects and crazy and humourous script, Thurman delivers the goods.
 Her performance was very surprising, not what I'd come to expect, but she was really good (and even better than her turn as Poison Ivy in the disastrous flop, Batman & Robin); and thus, has proven in this film that she too can play the funny role & have fun on set.

 The girl fight between G-Girl and Hannah in the street was relentlessly fun to watch.

 Luke Wilson was actually good in his role as Matt - the slightly dorkish, but softly-spoken, awkward nice guy.
 He has a deadpan quality that truly works in this comedy and Anna Faris played the more sane office worker, who has a soft spot for Matt.
 Eddie Izzard was all right, but he would have been better off putting on a British accent, instead of an American one- which sounded a little awkward.
-His last few lines as Professor Bedlam uttered to G-Girl/Jenny was really sweet though.

-There are a few interesting plot twists that occur right towards the end of the film that kept me entertained, whilst the ending itself was really lovely and not what one would expect, especially from a superhero-type comedy.
+There are a few interesting plot twists that occur right towards the end of the film that kept me entertained, whilst the ending itself was nice, sort of that is and not what one would expect, especially from a superhero-type comedy.
 Overall, the script, whilst it could do with a lot more work and development, was not bad.
 But Reitman and the creators get credit for the concept & the premise was original and offbeat.

-A really good cast, as well as direction by Ivan Reitman, My Super Ex-Girlfriend is a refreshing take on and parodying of both the romantic comedy and super hero genres of movies.
-And thus, it is this twist, as well as the funny slapstick, special effects and humour and scenes that makes this yet another example of a so-called rom- com that is a cut above the other so-called 'generic' romantic comedies.
+A really good cast, as well as direction by Ivan Reitman, My Super Ex-Girlfriend is a refreshing take on and parodying of both the romantic comedy and superhero genres of movies.
+And thus, it is this twist, as well as the funny slapstick, special effects and humour and scenes that make this yet another example of a so-called rom-com that is a cut above the other so-called 'generic' romantic comedies.

-Both the leads Uma Thurman and Luke Wilson, as well as the supporting roles of Rainn Wilson, Wanda Sykes, Anna Faris and Eddie Izzard lend themselves to their respective characters really well.
+Both the leads Uma Thurman and Luke Wilson, as well as the supporting roles of Rainn Wilson, Wanda Sykes, Anna Faris and Eddie Izzard, lend themselves to their respective characters really well.
 This was the type of film I didn't expect Uma to be in, and it was good to see her embrace and unleash her fun side.

 My Super Ex-Girlfriend is a slice of rom-com super-heroine pie that is surprisingly good entertainment and a barrel of fun.